 A City of Goats

-Following their meanderings, he came to the spot now occupied by Aigai, whose name derives from the Greek word for goat.
+Following their meanderings, he came to the spot he called Aigai, whose name derives from the Greek word for goat.

 A City of Culture

 And although the Macedonian capital was moved to the nearby city of Pella at the beginning of the 4th Century BC, Aigai retained much of its importance as the origins of the Macedonian dynasty.

 After assuming the throne, Alexander would launch his famous conquest of the Persian Empire.